Uzmakh/edversityReact/Day-02/Edverter/README.md

 - A single div can be rendered in a component.
 To pass multiple tags or divs they must be wrapped into a single div or empty tag called Fragment.

      Fragment <>  </> is recommended instead of creating extra divs.

 - Self-created components are imported in App.jsx

       So create a Header.jsx (component) and import it in App.jsx

-Use <Header /> in App.jsx to return
+       Use <Header/> in App.jsx to return

 - Remove the App.css styling to write our own CSS to style our component(Header.jsx)